alexandr-tichonov/SOC-Automation-Project/README.md

 By exposing a cloud-hosted Linux endpoint to the internet, I was able to test this workflow against real-world conditions, blocking over 100 unique brute-force attempts within a single day.
 This practical validation demonstrates both the capability and the necessity of designing workflows that directly reduce analyst fatigue and strengthen the security posture.

 ## References
 Major thanks to the  <a href="https://www.youtube.com/@MyDFIR">MYDFIR</a> YouTube channel for providing me with the insights and techniques necessary to make this project possible.
-The assembly and implementation of this project were indeed a challenging experience, and thus, the guidance provided proved to be invaluable.
+The assembly and implementation of this project was indeed a challenging experience, and thus, the guidance provided proved to be invaluable.
 1. https://www.youtube.com/watch?v=Lb_ukgtYK_U
 2. https://documentation.wazuh.com/current/user-manual/api/reference.html